stacs-srg/valipop/docs/usage/execution/java.md

 ## Installing the JAR file

 ValiPop can be run with Java using its JAR file.
-To install the latest valiPop JAR file, you can visit [the releases page](https://github.com/stacs-srg/population-model/releases).
+To install the latest ValiPop JAR file, you can visit [the releases page](https://github.com/stacs-srg/valipop/releases).

 ## Running ValiPop